TODAY’S READING FROM THE OLD TESTAMENT- HOSEA 1:1 – 3:5

 Through the prophet Elijah, God had told Jehu to put to death the household of the wicked King Ahab whose wife, Jezebel, had instigated the murder of Nabal, the Jezreelite, and turned the hearts of Israel to the worship of Baal (the Phoenician sun god and center of the fertility cult).
 Jehu also destroyed the prophets of Baal (2 Kings 10:18-28).
 The Lord commended him for this (2 Kings 10:30), but Jehu himself did not turn from the idolatry that was set in place by Jeroboam I, the worship of golden calves at Bethel and Dan.

-Some interpreters say that when the Lord says in Hosea 1:4, “I will punish the house of Jehu for the bloodshed of Jezreel” that he was referring to the fact that Jehu went beyond God’s orders in that he also shed the blood of King Ahaziah of Judah, the king of Judah.
+Some interpreters say that when the Lord says in Hosea 1:4, “I will punish the house of Jehu for the bloodshed of Jezreel” that he was referring to the fact that Jehu went beyond God’s orders in that he also shed the blood of King Ahaziah of Judah. (get rid of King of Judah).

 Others believe that ‘the house of Jehu’ refers to the nation of Israel as a whole and that the ‘bloodshed of Jezreel’ refers to the sins of the nation, displayed in the selfish, murderous, covetous, immoral, idolatrous hearts of Ahab and Jezebel who killed Naboth and his sons in order to obtain the ground of Jezreel and further the worship of Baal.
 (2 Kings 9:26).